akhilmathurs/libriadapt/README.md

 --scorer_path /path/to/scorer/deepspeech-0.8.2-models.scorer
 ```

-7. There are a lot of DS2 hyperparameters to play with during the fine-tuning step.
+7. There are many hyperparameters to play with during the fine-tuning step of DS2.
 See here: [https://deepspeech.readthedocs.io/en/latest/Flags.html#training-flags]

 ## Baseline results